 For these reasons, construction site fire safety includes some unique challenges.
 However, an understanding of the hazards and their potential risks is the first step towards fire prevention and mitigation.

 It is important to comply with applicable regulations related to fire safety planning during construction, and cooperation between all stakeholders in establishing and implementing a plan goes a long way in reducing the potential risk and impacts of a fire on any construction sites.
+In addition to province-wide regulations, local governments and municipalities can also have specific laws, regulations or requirements that must be followed.
+The local fire department can be a resource in directing you to these additional regulations or requirements.

 - “Construction Site Fire Safety: A Guide for Construction of Large Buildings” – by Centre for Public Safety and Criminal Justice Research, University of the Fraser Valley for CWC, 2015